-The simulated results are compared only within the intersection of areas that were emerged during the two LiDAR campaigns (2016-2019) as this technique does not collect submerged bathymetric data.
+The simulated results are compared only within the intersection of areas that were emerged during the two lidar campaigns (2016-2019) as this technique does not collect submerged bathymetric data.
 In general, the model seems to correctly represent the filling tendency of the LDG as a deposition front can clearly be observed, which is coherent with what is observed in the field (Fig. 9).
-The simulated evolution shows that the selection of a friction law has more impact on the results than the sediment transport equation.
-In fact, for both sediment transport formulas, the Strickler friction law tends to overestimate erosion and deposition processes within the LDG reach, whereas they seem to be minimised with the Ferguson friction law (Fig. 9 and 10).
-The observed evolution (Fig. 9 a) seems to be more matching with the results obtained with the MPM bedload transport formula and the Strickler friction law (Fig. 9 d).
-This is probably due to the fact that the Strickler formula seems to overestimation erosion and deposition processes.
-Since the simulations only take into account bedload and the difference in DEMs obviously represents total load, it is therefore logical that the results of the formula overestimating the bedload seem closer to the observations of the total load.
-Of course this is only a qualitative way of comparison.
-The volume of erosion and deposition by bedload only for all these cases are compared later in the article (§5.3, Table 3).
+The simulated bed elevation changes show that the selection of a friction law has more impact on the results than the sediment transport equation.
+In fact, for both sediment transport equations, the Strickler friction law tends to overestimate erosion and deposition processes within the LDG reach, whereas they seem to be minimised with the Ferguson friction law (Figs. 9 and 10).
+The observed bed elevation changes (Fig. 9a) seem to be more matching with the results obtained with the MPM bedload transport equation and the Strickler friction law (Fig. 9d).
+This is probably due to the fact that the Strickler equation seems to overestimate erosion and deposition processes.
+Since the simulations only take into account bedload and the difference in DEMs obviously represents total load, it is therefore logical that the results of the equation overestimating the bedload seem closer to the observations of the total load.
+Of course this is only a qualitative method of comparison.
+The erosion and deposition volumes by bedload only for all these cases are compared later in the article (Sect.
+5.3, Table 3).